NorthWest Indiana Healthy Start

 HIV / AIDS: Discussion of modes of transmission and early identification of HIV, particularly in women.
 Also covered are prevention, treatment and resources available in the community.

 Infant Safety: Discussion of common household items that are dangerous to a baby.
 Safety standards for, among other things, cribs and car seats are emphasized.
-Other ways of preventing injury around the home, such as using a microwave to heat bottles, are also covered.
+Other ways of preventing injury around the home, such as not using a microwave to heat bottles, are also covered.

 Nutrition and Exercise: Discussion of the food pyramid and the relationship between good nutrition and a healthy pregnancy.
 Other areas covered include definition of a serving, prenatal vitamins and ways to combat nausea.
 The need for safe forms of exercise is also presented.